Expands and Transforms this Sector

 Heat-Related Illnesses and Respiratory Problems

-- Heatwaves: Prolonged exposure to extreme heat has led to a rise in heat-related illnesses such as heatstroke and dehydration.
+Heatwaves: Extended exposure to extreme heat conditions has resulted in increased cases of heatstroke and dehydration.

 Waterborne and Vector-Borne Diseases

-- Waterborne Diseases: Increased flooding caused by heavy rainfall and hurricanes has resulted in higher cases of cholera and other waterborne illnesses.
+Waterborne Diseases: Heavy rainfall and hurricanes have intensified flooding which leads to more cases of cholera and other waterborne diseases.

 Hurricane Ian (Florida, 2022)